Get tech help from humans

 At a glance: ask for guidance and design inspiration to make DIY less daunting.

-DIY can be intimidating if you're new to home improvements, but we've found that AI can act as a reassuring tutor.
-You can ask for beginner-friendly, step-by-step instructions on how to complete a project, tips on using tools, or advice on selecting the right materials.
+DIY can be intimidating if you're new to home improvements, but AI can act as a reassuring tutor.
+You can ask for beginner-friendly, step-by-step instructions on how to complete a project, tips on using tools and advice on selecting the right materials.

-Lanna Rosgen, Market Analyst, says: 'I've been asking Perplexity AI a lot of questions like, 'how to tell if a wall is structural,' 'where might I find asbestos in a UK home,' and 'what is this unusual pipe next to the toilet for?'
-It provides useful link references, making it a great starting point for further research.'
+Lanna Rosgen, Market Analyst, says: ‘I’ve been asking AI a lot of questions, such as “how to tell if a wall is structural” and “where might I find asbestos in a UK home”.
+It provides useful links, making it a great starting point for further research.’

 When making changes, our home improvements guides are here to help.
 If you need help tackling a DIY project, find a local professional using Which?
 Trusted Traders.